-POL SCI 244C Approaches to Chinese Politics 4 Units This course has three main objectives: to expose students to debates in the study of post-1949 Chinese politics; to consider how research on contemporary China both draws from and informs political science; and to explore characterizations of the Chinese state and state-society relations.
+Analysis of Contemporary China: Read Less [-] POL SCI 244C Approaches to Chinese Politics 4 Units Terms offered: Fall 2015, Fall 2012, Spring 2011 This course has three main objectives: to expose students to debates in the study of post-1949 Chinese politics; to consider how research on contemporary China both draws from and informs political science; and to explore characterizations of the Chinese state and state-society relations.
 Emphasis on questions such as: What can we learn by examining Chinese culture and institutions?
 Do concepts such as fragmented authoritarianism, neotraditionalism, state "reach," civil society, and corporatism produce insights into the structure and dynamics of Chinese politics?

-Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of seminar per week
+Approaches to Chinese Politics: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Political Science/Graduate

-Grading: Letter grade.

-POL SCI 244D Collective Action in China 4 Units This course will explore contentious politics in the People's Republic of China.
+Approaches to Chinese Politics: Read Less [-] POL SCI 244D Collective Action in China 4 Units Terms offered: Fall 2017, Spring 2012, Fall 2009 This course will explore contentious politics in the People's Republic of China.
 Special attention to the current era and dissent by peasants, migrants, workers, religious groups, women, students, artists, and dissidents.
 How do concepts drawn from social movement theory help us understand popular activism?
 What are the consequences of protest for regime stability and the development of a more complete citizenship?
-Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Collective Action in China: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-POL SCI 245A South Asian Politics 4 Units Major themes of politics and international relations in India, Pakistan, Burma and the mountain kingdoms.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Collective Action in China: Read Less [-] POL SCI 245A South Asian Politics 4 Units Terms offered: Fall 2011, Spring 2010, Fall 2009 Major themes of politics and international relations in India, Pakistan, Burma and the mountain kingdoms.
+South Asian Politics: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.